Warmer weekend, stormy start to Sunday

-A disturbance diving south around upper-level high pressure will bring showers and embedded storms early on Sunday, with the potential for heavy rain, tapering off in the afternoon.
-Skies will remain cloud the remainder of the day.
+A disturbance diving south around upper-level high pressure in the Central states will bring showers and embedded storms early on Sunday, with the potential for brief heavy rain, tapering off by the early afternoon.
+Skies will remain mostly cloudy the remainder of the day.

-Humid conditions will stick around Monday and Tuesday, with several additional rounds of showers and storms, beginning Monday morning.
-Activity will become widely scattered in the afternoon.
-Heavy rain is possible with an impulse Tuesday morning, eventually driving a cold front through the region that will mark the end of the wet pattern.
+Humid conditions will stick around Monday and Tuesday, with several additional rounds of showers and storms.
+Activity will be widely scattered in the afternoon on Monday.
+Another stronger system could bring heavier rain on Tuesday, eventually driving a cold front through the region that will mark the end of the soggy pattern.

 High pressure will bring sunshine and seasonable warm weather the rest of the week, with a chance for a few showers Friday and Saturday.